-- The basic right prohibits any use of personal data → See above: This will not work in society - Several exclusions exist, when personal data may be collected, used, stored etc. - \rightarrow Typically, transferring the data is much more restricted! - → Fewer exclusions exist for the more "dangerous" subsets of data: sensitive and criminal data - In the EU directive the exclusions are very general - → National law can either define them in more detail, like in Austria, or leave it up to the courts - In general, there is a weighing of interests between the person the data is about, and the person wanting to use it
+- The basic right prohibits any use of personal data → See above: This will not work in society - Several exclusions exist, when personal data may be collected, used, stored etc. - \rightarrow Typically transferring the data is much stronger restricted! - → Fewer exclusions exist for the more "dangerous" subsets of data: sensitive and criminal data - In the EU directive the exclusions are very general - → National law can either define them in more detail, like in Austria, or leave it up to the courts - In general, there is a weighing of interests between the person the data is about, and the person wanting to use it

-→ Some decisions of this weighing has been included in the directive as a pre-determined result!
+→ Some decisions of this weighing have been included in the directive as pre-determined results (and examples)!